lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Activity/README.md

 Connect pins 3 and 4 of the connector to GNDREF <br/>

 To add a “no connect”, select the cross symbol (“Place no connection flag”) in the toolbar on the right. <br/>
+(It is also nice to add a little "n/c" designation, too.
+It helps when you're zoomed out!)
 To add a wire, press W. <br/>
 To move a wire, hover over the wire and press G. <br/>